PKU-MARL/DexterousHands/README.md

 ### <span id="task">Tasks</span>

 Source code for tasks can be found in `envs/tasks`.
+For the detailed settings of state/action/reward  please refer to [here](./docs/environments.md)

 Until now we only suppose the following environments: